Kimberley Lipschus

-“I’m an actor and and writer and this workshop changed me.
-Firstly, how is the heroine’s journey not more widely known?
-Kimberley put an element of the heroine into my own constellation and seeing this blueprinted over my characters and writing, literally transformed the my work.
+“As an actor, this workshop changed the way I perform.
+Kimberley put an element of the heroine into my own constellation, and seeing this blueprint over my character, literally transformed my work.
 Every creative should do this!”

 — Sophia – actor/writer